microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make build-packages -j$(nproc) QUICKREBUILD=y SRPM_PACK_LIST="$packages"
 ```

-Note that this process will download dependencies from packages.microsoft.com and rebuild just the SPEC files indicated by the `SRPM_PACK_LIST`
+Note that this process will download dependencies from [packages.microsoft.com](packages.microsoft.com) and rebuild just the `.spec` files indicated by the `SRPM_PACK_LIST`

-After building a package you may choose to rebuild it or build additional packages.
+After building a package, you may choose to rebuild it or build additional packages.

 ```bash
 # Clean and rebuild targeted packages, but only if they are missing